 Stewart, working with Brad Reed of Lubbock Community Development, was instrumental in helping their program transition to high energy efficient homes.
 Lubbock Community Development celebrated the construction of their 100th ICF home in the Fall of 2007 with their first home being an ICF home built by Stewart Townsen.

 ICFs are hollow, interlocking polystyrene blocks that stack like masonry, incorporating vertical and horizontal steel reinforcement.
 Concrete is pumped into the cavity to form a wall, capable of going from foundation to rafter in multi-story applications.
 These stay-in-place forms combine framing, insulating and sheathing into one easy step.
-The lightweight forms (weighing five pounds for each four-foot by 16-inch by nine-and a-quarter-inch block) are easy to cut and stack, making unique shapes such as curved walls not only simple, but economical.
+The lightweight forms (weighing five pounds for each four-foot by 16-inch by eleven-and a-quarter-inch block) are easy to cut and stack, making unique shapes such as curved walls not only simple, but economical.

 Concrete, the most widely used building material on earth, is easy to build with, allows for creativity in design that today’s home buyers demand, and also makes for extremely energy-efficient, safe, durable homes that, unlike “stick-built” houses, will be standing in the 22nd century and beyond.
 Not only do they provide unparalleled strength and safety, but concrete homes built with ICFs can cost 30-80 percent less to heat and cool.

 The mass of concrete acts like a reservoir with the ability to store and slow down the passage of heat from the interior to the exterior and vice versa.
 Air infiltration, which accounts for 32-39 percent of the energy loss of a “stick-built” house, is virtually eliminated with ICFs.

 The idea behind creating an energy-efficient home begins at the